Last updated: June 2026. We regularly update this based on the flights we take, and feed in the latest expert advice.

 No – let your baby sleep as much as possible during the flight.
 The key is managing their schedule once you arrive, not sleep deprivation during travel.

 Yes!
-Our experience showed that gradually shifting bedtime by 15-30 minutes per day for 5-7 days before departure made a huge difference.
+Our experience across multiple trips showed that gradually shifting bedtime by 15-30 minutes per day for 5-7 days before departure made a huge difference.
 It’s one of the most effective strategies.

 Keep the room dim, offer quiet activities like soft books or toys, and avoid stimulating play.
 Don’t stress – this is normal and usually improves within 2-3 days.